BrentLab/rnaseq_databases_documentation/docs/Databases/KN99_Tables/BioSample.md

 ## bioSampleObservations

 **[OPTIONAL]** This is a free text entry field meant to record anything about this sample, specifically pertaining to this table's data, that does not fit into other fields.
-This __should not be used for storing any information pertinent to experimental design__.
+This __should not be used for storing any information pertinent to experimental design or the strain__.

 ## timePoint